PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 	* back propagation takes into considaration of convolution with which it is optimizing/correcting on extracted features.
 More accurate the feature better is the prediction.
 	* number of convolution layer can be determined through various factors:
 		* size of the image,
+			* Is it that putting layers and maxpooling reducing it to flattened neurons around 1000 gets the better result ?
 		* number of features to identify
 			* number of convolutions also helps us to identify the features.
 However, convolution layers also helps to identify the combination of features there by creating new features
+			* in this tutorial, the value has been 16, 32 or 64.
 		* parameter capacity of the device where neurons being trained.
 	* RMSprop optimizer let us tune the learning rate parameter
 	* binary_crossentropy gives better result though we could could use multiclass classification.